actions/python-versions/README.md

 ## Support policy
 We aim to make new versions of Python available as soon as they are released.
 Both stable and prerelease versions are considered for building and releasing.
 Please open an issue in [actions/setup-python](https://github.com/actions/setup-python) if a version you're looking for isn't available.

-When a new version of operating system is released and available for use as a [GitHub hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources), we will build the latest existing patch version of Python for all major versions that have not reached EOL.
-Please see the [status of Python versions](https://devguide.python.org/versions/) for more information about supported versions.
-All new versions of Python released after the new OS version is added will also be built for it.
+When a new version of an operating system is released and made available for use with [GitHub hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources), we will provide the **latest existing patch versions of Python for all major versions that have not reached [end-of-life](https://devguide.python.org/versions/)**.
+Any subsequent Python versions will be made available for the new OS as well.

 ## Contribution
 Contributions are welcome!
 See [Contributor's Guide](./CONTRIBUTING.md) for more details about contribution process and code structure